freeCodeCamp/guide/src/pages/logic/knights-and-knaves/index.md

 ---
 ## Knights and Knaves

-One type of logic puzzles, these puzzles have to do with two types of people.
+One type of logic puzzle, these puzzles have to do with two types of people.
 Knights: people who only tell the truth and Knaves: people who only tell lies.
-Raymond Smullyan collected dozens of puzzles like this in his book, What is the Name of This Book?.
+Raymond Smullyan collected dozens of puzzles like this in his book, "What is the Name of This Book?".
-The way the puzzles work is that a person visits an island where he meets an inhabitant or group of.
+The way the puzzles work is that a person visits an island where he meets an inhabitant or group.
 The visitor must use his logic skills to figure out who is the knight and who is the knave.

 ## Sample Puzzles